Status and Prestige

 14 0.428 5

-While the to in-degree centrality node (2) gets the top Eigenvector Centrality scores, we see mmanny nodes with equal in-degree centrality that get substantively different Eigenvector scores.
-So who you are connected matters in addition to how many connections you have.
+While the top in-degree centrality node (2) also gets the top Eigenvector Centrality scores, we see many cases of nodes with equal in-degree centrality that get substantively different Eigenvector scores.
+So who you are connected matters in addition to how many incoming connections you have.

 A Degree-Dependent Model of Status (AKA PageRank)